 When I spoke to Ms. Plummer a few days later, she confided that she had only recently been able to face opening the box containing the Sesquicentennial Quilt’s promotional materials (or any other boxes).
 Tragically, Susan lost her mother in May and her father in July of this year.

 Sharing personal stories with stranger at a time of grief takes courage and emotional generosity.
 When the memories came tumbling out, it felt like being present with Susan as she opened the box.

 Back in 1984, Hilary Rowland was the coordinator for the Beaches Sesquicentennial Committee for Ward 9.
 As part of her duties, she recruited approximately 90 volunteers to sew a commemorative tapestry that depicted Beaches images.
 Each panel was a visual answer to the question, “What do you think of when you think of The Beaches?”

-Hilary selected 25 different background fabrics but left the artistic interpretation of each block up to the people working on them.
-She must have been a charmingly persuasive woman because she managed to convince Beaches residents with highly variable sewing skills to contribute to the project.
-Abilities ranged from complete non-sewers to fancy quilters who could pull off reverse appliquÃ©s (as can be seen on the Fire Station #17 block below).
+Hilary selected 25 different background fabrics for the quilt, but she left each block’s artistic interpretation up to the person working on it.
+Hilary must have been a persuasive woman because she managed to convince Beaches residents with variable sewing skills to contribute to the project.
+Abilities ranged from complete non-sewers to fancy quilters who could pull off reverse appliqués (as seen on the Fire Station #17 block below).

-One of Susan’s two sisters sewed the lifeguard panel, and the other one made a cloth rendition of Main Street Library.
+One of Susan’s sisters sewed the lifeguard panel, and the other one made a cloth rendition of Main Street Library.